 Cost: A small consideration, but one nonetheless, because you may find you’re going through quite a few pads in the first few days.

-We asked our Facebook Baby Group members to recommend the best maternity pads they used after birth, and why they now recommend them to their friends.
+We asked our Facebook Baby Group members which maternity pads they packed in their hospital bags and used after birth.

 U by Kotex Maternity Pads